Meeting Bot Real-time Transcription

 curl --request POST \

---url https://us-east-1.recall.ai/api/v1/bot/ \
+--url https://RECALL_REGION.recall.ai/api/v1/bot/ \

---header "Authorization: $RECALLAI_API_KEY" \
+--header "Authorization: RECALLAI_API_KEY" \

 --header "accept: application/json" \